 Rebounding is not only convenient and enjoyable but it can also be an activity that can help you lose weight.
 The amount of weight and how quickly you lose from a rebounding exercise is influenced by several factors such as the intensity and quantity of your rebounding.
 The longer period of time and the more frequent of each rebounding workout, the more you can lose weight.
 More so, rebounding with more intensity will give you a good chance to lose weight more quickly.

 Have you downloaded your copy of 100 Healthy Snacks for weight loss?

 The Art of Rebounding

-Rebounding looks fun, convenient and easy however there’s certainly much more to bouncing on a rebounder than meets the eye.
+Rebounding looks fun, convenient, and easy however there’s certainly much more to bouncing on a rebounder than meets the eye.
 Let’s get started with your rebounding workout.
-It begins with a warm up by performing a basic bounce.
-This will help you tine your glutes, calf muscles and quads so you’ll be prepared to perform a whole-body exercise.
+It begins with a warm-up by performing a basic bounce.
+This will help you tone your glutes, calf muscles, and quads so you’ll be prepared to perform a whole-body exercise.
 Stand on the rebounder with your feet apart.
 Relax the arms but with a slight bend of the elbow then bounce up and down lightly.
-Make sure to keep your knees slightly bend and your feet must also come just few inches off the mini trampoline.
+Make sure to keep your knees slightly bend and your feet must also come just a few inches off the rebounder.

 You can repeat this exercise up to thirty times.
-People can do main sets of rebounding such as jumping jacks, planks, push up advance move and trampoline squats.
+You can do a few main sets of rebounding such as jumping jacks, planks, push up advance move, and trampoline squats.
 People can challenge themselves using a variety of movements and jumping as high as they can to yield greater results while still being unreservedly safe.